dailydotdev/daily/arch/adr-001-app-infra.md

 ## Decision Drivers

 * I'm a single developer and cannot operate a complex infrastructure 24/7
-* daily.dev is growing fast and we need an elastic platform to support the growth
+* daily.dev is growing fast, and we need an elastic platform to support the growth
 * Cost-effective
 * Allows secured intercommunication between services